Moray and Wolf Eels: Intriguing and Surprising Fish Facts

 Researchers have found that some moray eels migrate to their spawning grounds.
-Male and female morays wrap their bodies around each other during courtship, which lasts for hours in some species.
+The male and female wrap their bodies around each other during courtship, which lasts for hours in some species.
 The female eventually releases her eggs.
-The male releases his sperm on top of the eggs, allowing fertlization to occur.
+The male releases his sperm on top of the eggs, allowing fertilization to occur.

-The fertlized eggs hatch into tiny, transparent, ribbon-like creatures known as leptocephalus larvae.
+The fertilized eggs hatch into tiny, transparent, ribbon-like creatures known as leptocephalus larvae.
 The larvae drift in the ocean with the plankton and eventually become young eels, which are known as elvers.

 Moray eels seem to live for a long time.
 The members of some species may survive for thirty years or more.